 The most advanced organizations view optimization as an ongoing strategy.
 It is not a one-time project and it doesn’t have an end point where the company’s experiences are “optimized”.

-The Infinity Experimentation Process is a structured approach to conversion optimization strategy and execution.
+The Infinity Experimentation Process is a structured consulting approach to conversion optimization strategy and execution.

 It encompasses the yin and yang of marketing: the intuitive, qualitative, inspired, exploratory side that imagines potential insights, as well as the quantitative, logical, data-driven, validating side that proves whether the insights really work.